Back to all blog posts

 fear of bees

-One of the reasons why beekeeping has seen such a surge in popularity is the availability of professional beekeeping services like Alvéole that prioritize safety, from setting up hives to extracting honey.
-This is why we place so much emphasis on education and the promotion of urban beekeeping as a great way to reconnect with nature in the heart of the city.
+One of the reasons why beekeeping has seen such a surge in popularity is the availability of professional beekeeping services, like Alvéole, that prioritize safety.
+From setting up hives to extracting honey, we ensure that every aspect of urban beekeeping is handled with care.
+This is why we emphasize education and promote urban beekeeping as an excellent way to reconnect with nature in the heart of the city.

-We have found that when we communicate the right information, we eliminate fear at the source and arouse curiosity.
-And the latter leads to interest, which leads to love – and humans want to protect what they love.
-Do you see where we are coming from?
+We’ve found that when we communicate the right information, we eliminate fear at its source and spark curiosity.
+And curiosity leads to interest, which ultimately leads to love, and humans want to protect what they love.
+Do you see where we’re coming from?

 “For the participants who were scared and reluctant, [the beekeeping workshop] helped to understand the distinction between bees and wasps: bees just don’t want to sting.”